ercsnmrs/go-microservice/README.md

 ### K8s
 - Currently the container is locally exponse to expose it we can use node-port or load balancer or Ingress (like caddy in swarm file)
+- Ingress is like a webserver called NGINX that will handle request from outside then send to which resource
+- minikube addons enable ingress